-Marcel Masson was married in 1939, as war clouds gathered on the French horizon.
-He was drafted for service in the French Army and participated in the short and futile struggle against the invading German Panzers before returning to his family and his art during the Nazi occupation.
-A daughter, Nicole, was born in 1944 with a second daughter, Eveline, who eventually came to the United States, following in 1946.
-Masson’s early art career was interrupted, first by World War II and later by the necessity of keeping his father’s workshop running in the years after his death.
-By the late 1940s, though, Masson returned to his art and moved to Paris in order to further his career.
+Shortly before the start of the Second World War, Blanchard married, but was not long after drafted for service in the French Army and participated in the short and futile struggle against the invading German Panzers before returning to his family and his art during the Nazi occupation.
+A daughter, Nicole, was born in 1944 with a second daughter, Eveline, following in 1946.
+Blanchard’s early art career following the War was interrupted by the necessity of keeping his father’s workshop running in the years after his death but by the late 1940s Blanchard had returned to his art and moved to Paris in order to further his career.

 Marcel Masson adopted the pseudonym Antoine Blanchard in the 1950s.
 The reasoning behind which is unknown, but the practice was not unusual for French painters.
 In most cases a pseudonym was adopted because the artist had contractual obligations with more than one agent or dealer.
 Another motivation could be to obscure the scope of a sizable artistic production.
 Or, like many painters before him Blanchard may have initially painted different subjects under different names.
 Blanchard would have been well aware that the famous and prolific French painter Eugene Galien Laloue painted under no less than four names – three pseudonyms in addition to name he was christened with – and so the adoption of another name was probably not seen as a liability to him.